TaaniBravo/TaaniBravo/README.md

 ### 🔭 I’m currently working on:

-- Refining my current projects
+- Providing more value to my current company.
-- Building a PERN stack ecommerce
-- OOP with TypeScript
-- TDD with TypeScript
-- Enterprise Design Architectures
-- Design Principles (SOLID, DRY, YAGNI)

 ### 🌱 I’m currently learning:

+- Rust
-- Android Studio using Java
+- Java Microservices

 ### 👯 I’m looking to collaborate on:

-- MERN JS/TS projects

-### 🤔 I’m looking for help with:

-- Nothing atm. 🙂
+- Fun open source projects.

 ### 📫 How to reach me: